arnaudin/arnaudin.github.io/_projects/autodesk-flow-design.md

       The product has seen commercial success, and Roopinder Tara, Director of Content at ENGINEERING.com [called](http://www.worldcadaccess.com/blog/2014/08/autodesk-flow-design-the-easiest-to-use-cfd-program-ever.html) Flow Design the "*easiest-to-use CFD program ever.*"

-      The thing I love about designing products that empower designers and engineers is that they will inherently be used in unpredictable ways.
+      The thing I love about designing products that empower designers and engineers is that they will inherently be used in unforeseen ways.
 For example, Flow Design and Autodesk Simulation provided the technology behind the Fox Weather Trax wind simulation at Superbowl XLVIII.

   - section_layout: 2col
     images: